Txt2Vid: Ultra-Low Bitrate Compression of Talking-Head Videos via Text: Abstract

 \section{Abstract}

-Video represents the majority of internet traffic today leading to a continuous technological arms race between generating higher quality content, transmitting larger file sizes and supporting network infrastructure.
-Adding to this is the recent COVID-19 pandemic fueled surge in the use of video conferencing tools.
-Since videos take up substantial bandwidth ($\sim 50$-$100\%$), with video conferencing tools such as Zoom seeing ten times increase in usage \cite{pandey2020impact}.
+Video represents the majority of internet traffic today, driving a continual race between the generation of higher quality content, transmission of larger file sizes, and the development of network infrastructure.
+In addition, the recent COVID-19 pandemic fueled a surge in the use of video conferencing tools.
+Since videos take up considerable bandwidth ($\sim 50$-$100\%$), with video conferencing tools such as Zoom seeing ten times increase in usage \cite{pandey2020impact}.
 A typical video conferencing call can consume anywhere from $\sim 100$-$1000$ bps) could provide broader access to billions of people in developing countries or other locations with limited or unreliable broadband connectivity.
 Even with major improvements in bandwidth, advances in compression of data generated from video conferencing tools can provide broader access of this technology worldwide.
 Moreover, a reduction in required bandwidth can have a significant impact on global network performance by decreasing the network load \cite{candela2020impact, ford2020covid}.
 Thus, efficient compression of data generated using video conferencing tools is an important problem.